trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/HR-integrations/ADP.md

 To export the file, do the following:

-1. Go to your "Reports" page in Expensify
+1. Go to your "Reports" page in Ieatta
 2. Select the reports you want to export
 3. Click "Export to..." and choose your custom ADP format
 4. Your download will begin automatically and be delivered in CSV or XLS format